Neville John William Day 7 March 1922 - 26 November 1990

 A prisoner hut was provided and erected by the state on Dad’s rented land.
 It was designed to house two to four prisoners in very basic but clean, dry and secure accommodation.
 Dad had to lock the prisoners in each night and every morning wake them early, provide them with breakfast then march them, under protection of a Lee Enfield rifle, into the fields to work.

 Along with various other officials such as health care people, British Red Cross representatives and so forth an officer in the Home Guard would regularly visit to check and see everything was in order.
-Imagine how the conversation ensued when Dad, who was bringing up the rear of his little band of merry men was caught up by the unannounced visiting Captain.
-Dad was carrying a treasured lightweight, best spruce and ash, twenty two foot harvesting ladder.
+Imagine how the conversation ensued when Corporal Day, who was bringing up the rear of his little band of merry men was caught up by the unannounced visiting Captain.
+Corporal Neville Day was carrying a treasured lightweight, best spruce and ash, twenty two foot harvesting ladder.
 A valuable commodity in those austere days.

 One has to imagine the scene therefore as the Home Guard Captain caught up with Corporal Day and his merry men walking towards the orchards.